deislabs/containerd-wasm-shims/README.md

 To run the spin shim using [a hello world Spin example](./images/spin), run `make run_spin`.
 This will use `ctr` to simulate the same call that would be made from containerd to run a local OCI container image.

 The "hello world" image contains only 2 files, the [`spin.toml`](./images/spin/spin.toml) file and the `spin_rust_hello.wasm` file created by compiling the "hello world" spin example by running `cargo build --target wasm32-wasi --release` in [the example directory](./images/spin). **The image is only 1.9MB!**

+To run either shim locally using k3d and exercise it using sample services, see [the README in deployments/k3d](./deployments/k3d/README.md).

 ### Cleaning up
 To clean up, run `make clean`.